ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 Upon receiving a request to validate the VID with input parameters (UIN), the system validates the VID against the defined VID policy
 1. Validates if the VID is of configured length.
-1. If no length is configured, validate if VID length is of 16 digits
+1. If no length is configured, validates if VID length is of 16 digits
 1. Validates the VID by verifying the checksum
 1. Validates if the VID received follows the VID generation logic listed in User Story